KarateJB/eBooks/Database/SQL Server/01.Partition Table/README.md

 ### How to truncate by Partition

-Truncating by Partition is much faster then doing deletion.
+Truncating by Partition is much faster than doing deletion.
 Here is how to truncate rows in millionseconds by Partition Number.

 ```sql